Air Filters for Allergies

 Which Portable Air Filters for Allergies are Right for Me?

 Are you suffering from allergies?
 Did you recently remodel your home and are bothered by noxious odors?
 Wondering which Air Filters for Allergies are right for your home or office?
-Or maybe you want to take preventative action against any possible indoor airborne pollutants in the form of particulates like mold spores or pollen and/or in the form of gaseous pollutants like combustion byproducts, cleaning products, and offgassing building materials.
-A number of portable air filters are sold by hardware and department stores, and over the internet.
+Or maybe you want to take preventative action against any possible indoor airborne pollutants in the form of particulates like mold spores or pollen and/or in the form of gaseous pollutants like combustion byproducts, cleaning products, and off-gassing building materials.
+A number of portable air filters are sold by hardware and department stores and over the internet.
 These air cleaners can help to remove these pollutants.
-Below is as list of different types of portable air filters:
+Below is a list of different types of portable air filters:

 HEPA Air Filters for Allergies

-We commonly recommend use of portable HEPA (high efficiency particulate air) filters removes at least 99.97% of air particles as small as 0.3 micrometers.
+We commonly recommend the use of portable HEPA (high-efficiency particulate air) filters removes at least 99.97% of air particles as small as 0.3 micrometers.
 These filters are built under strict Department of Energy standards.
 HEPA filters can be used with most cleaners and purifiers, and with certain vacuum cleaners.
 Pre-filters can also be used to block large particles from coming in contact with the HEPA filter, to prevent it from becoming damaged or clogging.
 They can be washed repeatedly and would help your filter to last longer.

 Activated carbon filters consist of small pieces of carbon that have been treated to be more porous, which allows the carbon to adsorb contaminants.
 These filters are often used with HEPA or other filters.
-Because of their ability to pull odors and gases, activated carbon filters can be very effective in conjunction with other filters that would remove particulates from air.
+Because of their ability to pull odors and gases, activated carbon filters can be very effective in conjunction with other filters that would remove particulates from the air.
 Some filters, however, need to be changed often in order to be effective, which could be costly.